QwertyTheCoder/Minecraft-bedrock-cracked/README.md

 5. Click the `Minecraft APPX file` to install it.

-## Cracking the Minecraft installation
+## Cracking the Minecraft installation--
 ### Prerequisities: Complete the `~Installation on Minecraft~` section

 1. Download the [M centers 4.0](https://github.com/QwertyTheCoder/Minecraft-bedrock-cracked/releases/download/v4069/M.Centers.4.0.x64.zip).